 During the year, the Executive Group will consider and update in-year changes to the residual risk scores and update the Audit Committee accordingly.
-An additional form has been developed to support this process showing changes in residual risk.
+The Audit Committee has requested a biannual; update on the Risk Register and will develop a new reporting format for 2019-20 onwards to highlight in-year changes in residual risk.